-Illegal dumping is always concerning and disappointing.
-It’s harmful to both the environment and the reputation of our city.
+Illegal dumping, litter on a larger scale, is always a concern.
+It’s harmful to the environment, our personal and collective wellbeing and the reputation of our city.

 Most instances of illegal dumping on public land in the Rotorua district, are removed within 24 hours of Council being notified about the site.